AaronCWacker/Yggdrasil/README.md

 By following ITIL change management best practices, QuickBooks can effectively manage and deploy changes to its cloud services while maintaining the integrity and quality of service for its multi-tenant customer base.

-Copy

-AW
-how is Quickbooks cloud hosted
+How is Quickbooks cloud hosted?

-QuickBooks cloud hosting is a deployment model where QuickBooks accounting software and its associated data are hosted on remote servers, typically in a data center managed by a third-party hosting provider.
+**QuickBooks cloud hosting** is a **deployment model** where QuickBooks accounting software and its associated data are hosted on **remote servers**, typically in a **data center** managed by a third-party **hosting provider**.
 This allows users to access QuickBooks and their financial data securely over the internet, without the need for local installation or maintenance of the software.

 Here's how QuickBooks cloud hosting works:

-Infrastructure: The hosting provider maintains a robust infrastructure consisting of servers, storage systems, and networking equipment in secure data centers.
+**Infrastructure**: The hosting provider maintains a robust infrastructure consisting of servers, storage systems, and networking equipment in secure data centers.
 These data centers are designed to ensure high availability, redundancy, and performance.

-Virtualization: The hosting provider uses virtualization technology to create separate virtual environments for each customer.
+**Virtualization**: The hosting provider uses virtualization technology to create separate virtual environments for each customer.
 Each virtual environment runs its own instance of the QuickBooks software and has dedicated resources allocated to it, ensuring data isolation and security.

-Remote Access: Users can access their QuickBooks software and data remotely using a web browser or a remote desktop connection.
+**Remote Access**: Users can access their QuickBooks software and data remotely using a web browser or a remote desktop connection.
 They log in to their virtual environment using secure authentication methods, such as usernames and passwords or multi-factor authentication.

-Data Storage and Backup: All QuickBooks data is stored on the hosting provider's servers, which are regularly backed up to ensure data integrity and availability.
-The hosting provider implements data backup and disaster recovery mechanisms to protect customer data.
+**Data Storage and Backup**: All QuickBooks data is stored on the hosting provider's servers, which are regularly backed up to ensure data integrity and availability.
+The hosting provider implements data backup and disaster recovery mechanisms to protect customer data

-Maintenance and Updates: The hosting provider takes care of software updates, patches, and maintenance tasks.
+**Maintenance and Updates**: The hosting provider takes care of software updates, patches, and maintenance tasks.
 They ensure that the QuickBooks software is up to date and compatible with the latest security and performance enhancements.

-Scalability and Customization: QuickBooks cloud hosting allows for easy scalability, as resources can be allocated or adjusted based on the customer's requirements.
+**Scalability and Customization**: QuickBooks cloud hosting allows for easy scalability, as resources can be allocated or adjusted based on the customer's requirements.
 Customers can also customize their QuickBooks environment by integrating third-party applications or plugins.

-Security Measures: The hosting provider implements various security measures to protect customer data, such as firewalls, encryption, intrusion detection systems, and access controls.
+**Security Measures**: The hosting provider implements various security measures to protect customer data, such as firewalls, encryption, intrusion detection systems, and access controls.
 They adhere to industry standards and compliance requirements to ensure the confidentiality, integrity, and availability of customer data.

 By leveraging cloud hosting, QuickBooks users can access their accounting software and financial data from anywhere with an internet connection.
 This eliminates the need for local IT infrastructure, reduces maintenance costs, and provides flexibility and scalability for businesses of different sizes.

-It's important to note that QuickBooks offers its own cloud-based solution called QuickBooks Online, which is a separate product from the traditional QuickBooks Desktop software.
-QuickBooks Online is a fully cloud-based accounting platform hosted and managed directly by Intuit, the company behind QuickBooks.
+It's important to note that QuickBooks offers its own cloud-based solution called **QuickBooks Online**, which is a separate product from the traditional QuickBooks Desktop software.
+QuickBooks Online is a **fully cloud-based accounting platform** hosted and managed directly by Intuit, the company behind QuickBooks.

-Copy

 1. Application architecture (& integration) 1.1.
 Please briefly review and describe the application (as you did in your project proposal).
 1.2.
 If the application was purchased (or was licensed
-PASTED
-AW
-Structure this as simple to read emoji filled markdown outline to read it easier:

-Here's a simple, emoji-filled markdown outline to make the document easier to read:

 📂 Application Architecture & Integration
 📝 Application Review & Description